vandan-revanur/pychemovality/README.md

 The library consists of three parts:

 1. **Input File Generation**:
 This part creates an XYZR file necessary for the calculations downstream.
+XYZ refers to coordinates and R refers to the vanderwaals radii.
 2. **Calculating SES Area and Volume**:
 The SES area and volume calculation takes place inside a Fortran executable that is created by compiling a modified version of the original [Gepol93](http://www.ccl.net/cca/software/SOURCES/FORTRAN/molecular_surface/gepol93/) Fortran script.